Skip to main content

 What is a credit score?

-This score is a prediction of your credit behavior for certain actions like how likely you are to pay a loan back on time.
+Your credit score estimates your credit behavior, including how likely you are to repay a loan on time.

 What data goes into a credit score?